mawerty/groupchatbotv2/README.md

 open cmd in the path you have the extracted gcbot in and run "pip install -r requirements.txt"

-edit the code with anything, scroll down until you find the token variable.
+edit the code with anything, in line 13 u have a token variable, put the token in between the "".
 Replace its content with your own USER account, preferably make a alt and get its token, if you dont know how theres videos of that on youtube.

 open the python file